White, White Dove

-"White, White Dove" is a song by the British rock band Steve Harley & Cockney Rebel, which was released in 1976 as the second and final single from their fourth studio album Timeless Flight.
+"White, White Dove" is a song by the British rock band Steve Harley & Cockney Rebel, released on 6 February 1976 as the second and final single from their fourth studio album Timeless Flight.
 The song was written and produced by Harley.

 Background

 As the second single to be released from Timeless Flight, "White, White Dove" followed the commercial failure of "Black or White", which failed to enter the UK Singles Chart when released in November 1975.
 "White, White Dove" was released shortly after Timeless Flight, but despite the album's top 20 success in the UK, "White, White Dove" also failed to reach the UK top 50.
 It did however reach number six in the UK Star Breakers Chart on 13 March 1976.

 "White, White Dove" was recorded at Trident Studios in London, and remixed and cut at Abbey Road Studios, London.
 The song features Lindsay Elliott, the younger brother of the band's drummer Stuart Elliott, on congas.